NicoloCavalli95horses/KMS-web-testing/content/01 Notes/XSS (cross site scripting).md

 Most of the literature has studied on this type of issues.
 If the user is presented with the dangerous link in an email, for example, this scenario is also called [[phishing]].

+`location.assign()` accepts URLs with the javascript scheme, which enables attackers to escalate request API hijacking to arbitrary client-side code execution if there is no or improper input validation [[(Khodayari, Barber, et al., 2024)]]

 **Real-world example from [[(Felsch, Heiderich, et al., 2015)]]** In Sunstone, every account can choose a display language.
 This choice is stored as an account parameter (e. g. for English `LANG=en_US`).
 In Sunstone, ==the value of the LANG parameter is used to construct a script tag that loads the corresponding localization script==.
 For English, this creates the following tag: